Dev-Ahmed-Alaa/Dev-Ahmed-Alaa/README.md

 ### 👨‍💻 About Me

 I’m a **Software Engineer** with 8 years of experience delivering end-to-end solutions across SaaS products, enterprise systems, web platforms, and microservices architectures.
-I work across **system design, backend engineering, DevOps collaboration, performance optimization, and product development** — not just refactoring.
+I work across **system design, Software engineering, DevOps collaboration, performance optimization, and product development** — not just refactoring.

 I build scalable and secure applications using **PHP, Node.js, and Python**, modernize legacy systems when needed, and work cross-functionally to turn business goals into reliable software.